UniTime/unitime-doc/edit-course-credit-formats.md

 ## Screen Description

 The Edit Course Credit Formats page can be used to change all credit format names and abbreviations on a single page.
-See [Course Credit](course-credit) description for more details.
+See [Course Credit](course-credit) description for more detail.

 ![Edit Course Credit Formats](images/edit-course-credit-formats-1.png){:class='screenshot'}